[SERIES NAVIGATION] This is Part 2 of a 2-part study on the biblical Identity of Israel

 This is not a separate path to salvation apart from Christ.
 Paul is not saying Jews don’t need Jesus.
 He’s saying there will be a moment when the nation, corporately, sees the One they rejected and believes.

 “And I will pour out on the house of David and the inhabitants of Jerusalem a spirit of grace and pleas for mercy, so that, when they look on me, on him whom they have pierced, they shall mourn for him, as one mourns for an only child, and weep bitterly over him, as one weeps over a firstborn.”
-(Zechariah 12:10, ESV)
+(Zechariah 12:10)

 Notice the details: